-The public are more likely to take notice of a health campaign full of positive tips and benefits than one brimming with messages of doom and gloom.
+The public are more likely to take notice of a healthcare marketing campaign full of positive tips and benefits than one brimming with messages of doom and gloom.

 This is one of the main findings in a study conducted by Cornell University’s Food and Brand Lab in New York, reports the Huffington Post.
 The review discovered that healthcare marketing campaigns featuring positive messages about health and wellbeing tend to be more effective than those with negative messages.